 Optimization of a website is an essential activity that every developer should undertake.
-If you have a high traffic website or a simple blog on low cost shared hosting, in every case, it is recommended to optimize your site.
+If you have a high-traffic website or a simple blog on low-cost shared hosting, in every case, it is recommended to optimize your site.
 WordPress has various means to optimize its site.
-In this chapter, you will learn about the different perspective of optimizing your WordPress site.
+In this chapter, you will learn about the different perspectives on optimizing your WordPress site.

 Optimized Performance Factor